pgdoc/PgDoc/README.md

 }
 ```

-Since PgDoc uses a single table to store all documents, which could be of heterogeneous types, the `[JsonEntityType]` attribute is used to help differenciate between the differnet types.
+Since PgDoc uses a single table to store all documents, which could be of heterogeneous types, the `[JsonEntityType]` attribute is used to help differenciate between the different types.
 The value specified through the attribute is stored as the first four bytes of the ID of the document.
 By simply looking at the first four bytes of the ID, it is therefore possible to tell which schema the document has.

 ## Creating a new document